RichardStyles/pokedex/README.md

 This repo contains the follow resources you'll need to complete the task:

 - Design: The one page design is available in PDF and PNG format in the design folder.
-- SCSS Framework: We have incuded a basic gulp file which you can use but we are interested to see your choice of style framework, feel free to pick any that you want which allows you to match the design.
+- SCSS Framework: We have included a basic gulp file which you can use but we are interested to see your choice of style framework, feel free to pick any that you want which allows you to match the design.
 - Images: The image urls of each Pokémon are included in the API response.
 - Fonts: This design uses Open Sans, which has already been included via their respective CDN's in the <head>.